agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   - So a total of : 1.3%

-- Earning to give once we leave industry after 5 years ( and take the exit opportunities`
+- ETG once we leave industry after 5 years ( and take the exit opportunities`

   - Chance of clearing GMAT and getting a scholarship still make applies (42%)
   - Chance of getting the top MC job (50%)
-  - Chance of getting a job that is paying similar to Data Science atleast (70%)
+  - Chance of getting a job that is paying similar to DS atleast (70%)

   >You can generally advance more quickly in industry by starting in